 Probably.
 Unfortunately, I was that bus conductor.
 I did very little for three, long days and it became very tedious.
 Although I got to know the other conductor very well, and luckily he was a nice chap.
 I did enjoy seeing the set though, and how the whole system worked.
 Plus, the money is very reasonable.

 I think it would be very difficult to fit work as an acting extra around a full-time job.
 Nearly everybody I spoke to was either self-employed or retired.
 If I reduce my hours at work, I will certainly look for some more hours as an extra.

 If you would like to find out more or you want to work as an extra, take a look at the list of agencies below.
-These all come recommended from people that I worked with.
+These all come recommended by people that I worked with.

 This isn’t a comprehensive list though.
 One person I spoke to was signed to 27 agencies!
 But make sure you always research agencies before you hand over any money.
 And you’ll find that the majority of casting agencies are based around the London area but most can be joined online.

 Estimated pay per hour: £14

 If you don’t think working as a film or TV extra is for you, then take a look at my page for other ways of making extra money.